Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

     </xfk:data-object>
 ```

-With `CN` value for the operators, the search will automatically look for customers, whose store or person name contains the string entered by the user.
+With `CN` value for the operators, the search will automatically look for customers, whose store or person name contain the string entered by the user.

 ### Disabling modification tracking

 With the `SalesCustomerLookupObject` object being a child of the `SalesOrderCustomerObject`, which, in turn, is a child of the main `SalesOrderObject`, any changes to the fields of the lookup object will automatically make the entire sales order modified, which will cause a confirmation prompt for unsaved changes.
-This would be undesirable though since this object is not really a part of the sales order.
+This would be undesirable though, since this object is not really a part of the sales order.

 We can disable modification tracking for this object in its customized subclass.
 For this, we'll set the `customize="true"` attribute on the data object declaration as follows.